If you’re like most writers, you want to turn your passion for writing into a real online business.

 The ease of use is by far the biggest perk.
 There is no barrier to entry, just create a free profile and start pitching!

-Here is my first writing gig on Upwork.
+Here is my first blog writing gig on the site.
 While it wasn’t life changing money, it did help me build momentum.

-The biggest downside is that there are a lot of low-paying jobs on Upwork.
+The biggest downside is that there are a lot of low-paying jobs.
 But like I tell all my students of Freelance to 5K, don’t say yes to jobs that have super low pay!

 That’s what always makes me laugh.
-So many freelancers whine about Upwork on Youtube.
+So many freelancers whine about the site on YouTube.

-Alright, at this point you should have a great mindset, an epic writing website, and the top five ways to land clients.
-The next part is doing putting it all together and getting yourself out there.
+Alright, at this point you should have a great mindset, an epic writing website, and the top five ways to land gigs.
+The next part is putting it all together and getting yourself out there.

 Set Income Goals

-Before getting started, ask yourself, what is the goal of this online business?
-Do you want to make a few hundred bucks for a car payment or do you want to make $5,000 or more each month?
+Before getting started, ask yourself, what is your goal?
+Do you want to make a few hundred bucks for a car payment or another expense?
+Or do you want to make $5,000 or more each month?

-I’ve found that setting income goals will help keep you motivated.
-Having a tangible, revenue goal will help you stay focused and keep landing new clients.
+I’ve found that when you set income goals, you will stay motivated.
+Having a tangible, revenue goal will help you stay focused and keep attracting new people to your brand.

 Set Pitch Goals